-- Music GPA drops below 3.0 - University GPA drops below 2.5 - Student is not enrolled in appropriate core music courses - Student is not enrolled in a large ensemble, or a large ensemble and second ensemble, per their scholarship agreement.
+- University GPA drops below 2.5 (or GPA drops below higher threshold stipulated by certain scholarships) - Student is not enrolled in appropriate core music courses - Student is not enrolled in a large ensemble, or a large ensemble and second ensemble, per their scholarship agreement.

-If a student chooses to change principal instrument at the end of the semester, he/she must re-apply and re-audition for scholarship reconsideration on the new instrument.
+If a student chooses to change principal instrument at the end of the semester, they must re-apply and re-audition for scholarship reconsideration on the new instrument.
 The amount of the original scholarship may be adjusted accordingly.
 Returning students must reapply for music scholarship/SAG by Feb.
-1 for consideration the following fall.
+20 for consideration the following fall.